Der Ring des Nibelungen: Instrumentation

-Das Rheingold requires one bass drum, one onstage harp and 18 onstage anvils.
-Die Walküre requires one snare drum, one D clarinet (played by the third clarinettist) and an on-stage steerhorn.
-Siegfried requires one onstage cor anglais and one onstage horn.
-Götterdämmerung requires a tenor drum, as well as five onstage horns and four onstage steerhorns, one of them to be blown by Hagen.
+Das Rheingold requires one bass drum, one offstage harp, one offstage hammer and 18 offstage anvils.
+Die Walküre requires one tenor drum, one D clarinet (played by the third clarinetist), and an offstage steerhorn.
+Siegfried requires one offstage cor anglais and one offstage horn.
+Götterdämmerung requires a snare drum, as well as five offstage horns, 3 offstage steerhorns and one onstage steerhorn, to be blown by Hagen.

 Tonality

-Much of the Ring, especially from Siegfried act 3 onwards, cannot be said to be in traditional, clearly defined keys for long stretches, but rather in 'key regions', each of which flows smoothly into the following.
+Much of the Ring, especially from Act III of Siegfried-onwards, cannot be said to be in traditional, clearly defined keys for long stretches, but rather in 'key regions', each of which flows smoothly into the following.
 This fluidity avoided the musical equivalent of clearly defined musical paragraphs and assisted Wagner in building the work's huge structures.
 Tonal indeterminacy was heightened by the increased freedom with which he used dissonance and chromaticism.
 Chromatically altered chords are used very liberally in the Ring and this feature, which is also prominent in Tristan und Isolde, is often cited as a milestone on the way to Arnold Schoenberg's revolutionary break with the traditional concept of key and his dissolution of consonance as the basis of an organising principle in music.